Cyber Monday is all about shopping!

 - More than 40% wanted to avoid the Black Friday crowd.

 - 1/3 liked being able to compare prices in peace.

-10. US digital revenue growth for this holiday season is expected to rise by 13%.
+10. US digital revenue growth for this holiday predicted a 13% rise for the 2019 season.

-Predicted spending patterns suggest that the total sales this holiday season will reach an incredible revenue of $136 billion.
-The suggested income greatly depends on the Cyber Monday revenue in 2019, which broke another record selling by far the most amount of goods than ever before.
+Predicted spending patterns suggested that the total sales last holiday season would reach an incredible revenue of $136 billion according to Salesforce.
+The suggested income greatly was greatly dependant on the Cyber Monday revenue in 2019, which broke another record selling by far the most amount of goods than ever before.